uriweb/uri-modern/README.md

 URI Modern is the primary WordPress theme for the University of Rhode Island, designed to unify the online brand and experience.

+## What's new in 4.1.5

+* Adds a screenreader only class
+* Adds a Table of Contents class for jump links
+* Adds an underline on links in paragraphs for better accessibility
+* Adjusts the color of the Notice component for increased contrast against links
+* Edits the aria-label for the Reveal Search button

 ## What's new in 4.1.4

 * Restructures the mobile global main menu into a button with a dropdown via Javascript